 sudo snap remove blender

-By default, Snap retains a snapshot of your data for potential restoration.
-To remove Blender completely including all snapshots, add the --purge flag:
+Snap retains a data snapshot for potential restoration by default.
+To remove Blender and all snapshots, add --purge:

 sudo snap remove --purge blender

-If Blender does not detect your GPU for Cycles rendering, verify that your graphics drivers are installed correctly.
-For NVIDIA users, check that the proprietary driver is active:
+If Blender cannot find your GPU for Cycles rendering, confirm the proprietary NVIDIA driver is active:

 nvidia-smi

-If this command returns “command not found” or an error, your NVIDIA driver is not installed or not active.
-Follow our NVIDIA driver installation guide for Ubuntu to resolve this.
+If the command returns “command not found” or an error, the NVIDIA driver is missing.
+Follow the NVIDIA driver installation guide for Ubuntu to set it up.
+For Intel or AMD GPUs, make sure your Mesa drivers on Ubuntu are up to date.

 Blender Shows OpenGL Errors on Launch